diogotcorreia/master-thesis/docs/proposal/proposal.typ

 or even the global namespace through Python's internal accessors (e.g., `__class__`, `__base__`, `__globals__`, etc.).
-This behaviour is similar to, although slightly more limited than, JavaScript's prototype pollution, which various studies have concluded that is widespread and can result in severe vulnerabilities like Remote Code Execution (RCE)
+This behaviour is similar to, although slightly more limited than, JavaScript's prototype pollution, which various studies have concluded to be widespread and can result in severe vulnerabilities like Remote Code Execution (RCE)
 @silent-spring and Cross-Site Scripting (XSS) @probetheproto.

-The results of this project will uncover how widespread this vulnerability is and if any of the found vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
+This project aims to uncover how widespread this vulnerability is and if any of the discovered vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
-Additionally, investigation of the root causes of class pollution will help developers avoid dangerous constructs.
+Additionally, a systematic investigation of the root causes of class pollution will help developers avoid dangerous constructs.

 = Research Questions
 // [A degree project must investigate a specific research/technical